 Ramadan is a religious practice that Muslims around the world take part in every year, consisting of fasting from sunrise to sunset for 30 days.
 You may have a neighbour or co-worker fasting during the month of Ramadan.
-Here are seven things you probably didn’t know about Ramadan.
+Here are seven things you probably didn’t know about Ramadan and food.

 1 — Muslims wake up in the middle of the night to eat

 The morning meal before sunrise is called Suhoor.
 I’ve learned over the years that there are three types of people when it comes to having Suhoor:

 - those that eat breakfast items (usually cereal)

 - those that have a full-on dinner, and

 - those that just sleep right through the opportunity to eat.